-The grievance mechanism will also be open to receiving SEA/SH related complaints within the project scope more broadly beyond the conduct of ICRC staff, such as those that may be related to the behavior of contractors, workers or other relevant stakeholders.
+The grievance mechanism is also open to receiving SEA/SH related complaints within the project scope more broadly beyond the conduct of ICRC staff, such as those that may be related to the behavior of contractors, workers or other relevant stakeholders.
 These will be treated as high priority, with confidentiality, and respecting the wishes of the complainant.
 Such complaints, upon receipt, will be escalated to the ICRC National Level Delegation Office AAP Focal Points for consideration, response and referrals to service providers, as needed.
+If these allegations are ascertained to be linked directly to the WB project, they will be escalated to ERCO for onward reporting.